nishants/azure-cypress-react/perflog/README.md

 ### TODO

+- API
-- fix null time for test in logs
+    - format groups for tests
+    - ignore commands/include commands
+    -

 - add api to ignore commands/tests/testfiles
 - capture no of times command was retried
 - fix inline requires in db